Updated March 2025

 These guidelines have been created through a collaborative effort between 13 automotive manufacturers from around the world (including Asia, the United States, and Europe), coming together to identify the most pertinent sustainability metrics that specifically address automotive manufacturers.

-The Automotive Sector Supplement contains modifications to seven of the existing GRI sustainability indicators, and 10 brand new sustainability metrics that are specific to the automotive industry.
-By including these 17 changes to your GRI sustainability reporting, you’ll get more useful information out of your reports and have a better picture of where you stand amongst other automotive reporters.
+The Automotive Sector Supplement contains modifications to seven of the existing GRI sustainability indicators and 10 sustainability metrics that are specific to the automotive industry.
+By including these 17 changes in your GRI sustainability reporting, you’ll get more useful information out of your reports and have a better picture of where you stand amongst other automotive manufacturers.

 What Makes the Automotive Industry Special